MASD-Project/dogen/README.md

 which is our preferred preset.
 If its not yours, remember to update the preset name to match your desired build.

-To checkout Dogen clone as follows:
+To checkout Dogen, clone as follows:

 ```
 git clone https://github.com/MASD-Project/dogen.git --recurse-submodules